wasmerio/wasmer.io/_posts/testing-wai.md

 ```

-We see here that our tests are ran using the `jest` testing suite and pass for both the test cases.
+We see here that our tests run using the `jest` testing suite and both test cases pass successfully.

 ## Conclusion

 In this tutorial, we got to know how to testing your published packages with WAI.
 The testing was done using JavaScript.
-This testing also concludes that our logic internally is working correctly and correct bindings are being generated for our package in JavaScript
+This testing also concludes that our logic internally is working correctly and correct bindings are being generated for our package in JavaScript.

 ## Appendix